-This course will engage students with a wide range of traditional and digital photographic techniques and processes used by artists, commercial and professional practitioners.
+This course will engage students with a wide range of traditional and digital photographic techniques and processes used by artists and commercial and professional practitioners.
 Students will develop an understanding of the fundamentals of photography, including camera techniques, image construction and output.

 This is a full year course engaging students in a wide range of traditional and digital photographic techniques and processes used by artists,commercial and professional practitioners.